RBGKew/bioinfo-utils/docs/cluster/slurm.md

 \*The way job resource allocation is prioritised is based on multiple factors, not just queue.

+If a Job hots the Partition time limit it will be killed (presumed crashed) so bare this in mind if you're job length is varaiable or doesn't seem to have completed correctly.

 This system works best if you submit your job to the partition with the shortest time limit your job will finish comfortably in.